sfu-bigdata/bd-glossary/Glossary.md

 The usefulness and reliability of data are assessed by its quality.
 High-quality data can be defined as appropriate, consistent, complete and accurate.

-TODO: Consolidate.
+TODO: Data Quality ...
+Consolidate.
 The current description is provided by BCA ("_this is how we want to define it_").
 Our description is from _Stats Canada_:
 Dimensions that the quality can be assessed on include relevance (does the statistical information matter?), accessibility (can users access the statistical information?), accuracy (is the statistical information representative of the targeted measurement?), timeliness (is the lag between the period of reference and the availability of the statistical information acceptable?), interpretability (is metadata available and complete?), and coherence (is the statistical information consistent over time, between regions and across sub-populations?). [^45] [#processing](#processing) [#lesson-04](#lesson-04)

 ### DATA REPRESENTATION